 Had only heard the shepherd’s reed,

 The 1500 Hundred's

-Throughout most of the life of Wicked Wat there was conflict with the Douglases and the Kers of Cessford and on the night of the 4th October, 1552, Sir Walter was attacked whilst walking down the High Street of Edinburgh, and murdered by a party of Ker supporters, who cast his body into a booth.
+Throughout most of the life of Wicked Wat, there was a conflict with the Douglases and the Kers of Cessford and on the night of the 4th October 1552, Sir Walter was attacked whilst walking down the High Street of Edinburgh, and murdered by a party of Ker supporters, who cast his body into a booth.
 Two servants of the Kers passing the booth soon after found Sir Walter still alive and completed the murder.

 Queen Elizabeth had had enough and determined to suppress support for the Scottish Catholic Queen, and in 1570, commissioned the Earl of Sussex to raise a military force with the intention of inflicting punishment on the Scottish Borders.
 Branxholme was attacked and the beautiful gardens and orchards so carefully kept and tended were all laid to waste and the house of Buccleuch was destroyed by blowing one half from the other by means of powder.
 Needing a new stronghold Walter Scott seized Douglases Black Tower, supposedly until Branxholme was rebuilt, but the Douglases ever regained possession of their home.

-In 1594 the Bold Buccleuch was re-appointed the Keeper of Liddesdale and it was in this capacity that two years later he effected the rescue of Kinmont Willie Armstrong from Carlisle Castle, living up to his nickname,“the Bold Buccleuch” particularly after this rescue.
+In 1594 the Bold Buccleuch was re-appointed the Keeper of Liddesdale and it was in this capacity that two years later he affected the rescue of Kinmont Willie Armstrong from Carlisle Castle, living up to his nickname, “the Bold Buccleuch” particularly after this rescue.

 The 1400 Hundred's